wazuh/wazuh-chef/README.md

 ## Dependencies

-Every cookbook will install its own required dependencies, *Berksfile* and *metadata.rb* contain all the information about which dependencies will be installed.
+Every cookbook will install its own required dependencies, *Berksfile* and *metadata.rb* contains all the information about which dependencies will be installed.

 There is software that must be installed to ensure the correct installation.